Kayaking on the lake to the lost Citadel of SardaGo Back

 This half day journey will take you to an abandoned citadel atop an artificial island on the lake Vau Dajes.
 In 1973 modifications to the area transformed the hill of Shurdhah into an island and since then the citadel has been abandoned.

 The citadel of Shurdhah is also referred to as the Citadel of Sarda.
-This name has latin roots.
 The translation of Shurdhah into English means deaf.
 It is rumored that the citadel took this name because the wind going through the valley made it difficult to hear.

 Leka Dukagjini also known as the “the Angel Prince” was the ruler of the north and second in power and influence only to Skanderbeg.
 Dukagjini is also famous for authoring and enforcing the laws that today are known as the Kanun.

-In addition to a rich historical tour, their will be opportunities to enjoy swimming and boating on the clear waters of the lake.
+In addition to a rich historical tour, their will be opportunities to enjoy swimming and kayaking on the clear waters of the lake.

-ItineraryThe tour will take approximately 7 hours and includes the visit of the ruins of Shurdhah and a boat tour.
+ItineraryThe tour will take approximately 6 hours and includes the visit of the ruins of Shurdhah and a kayak tour.
 We also include in the tour a small snack break.

-- Depart from Shega e Eger: 30 minutes drive to get to the boat
+- Depart from Shega e Eger: 40 minutes drive to get started with kayaking

-- Boat trip to Shurdhah island 15 minutes
+- Kayak trip to Shurdhah island 60 minutes

 - Tour of the ruins citadel/castle 1 hour